Yle In A Nutshell

 - treat in its broadcasting Finnish-speaking and Swedish-speaking citizens on equal grounds and produce services in the Sami, Romany, and sign language and, where applicable, also in the languages of other language groups in the country;

-- support the preservation of Finnish cultural heritage, support tolerance, equal treatment, equality, and multiculturalism and provide programming for minority and special groups;
+- support the preservation of Finnish cultural heritage, support tolerance, equal treatment, equality, and cultural diversity and provide programming for minority and special groups;

 - promote cultural interaction and maintain production intended for international distribution; and